 For example, some wearables, including Fitbit and Apple Watch, have gotten clearance from the U.S. Food and Drug Administration for an electrocardiogram app to monitor heart irregularities.

 Other features you can expect to see from wearables in the near future include smart app capabilities tied to security.
 Recently, Apple teamed up with lock manufacturer Schlage to create smart locks that can be opened using an Apple Watch or iPhone.
 Users can also add a virtual house key to their mobile smart wallet.

 6. Security becomes a more pressing issue

-As more personal information goes online, fears around consumer security and privacy are increasing.
-Consumer data is routinely collected to provide better services, especially in use cases involving AI and machine learning, but consumer concerns about personal information getting out aren’t unfounded.
+As more personal information is online, fears around consumer security and privacy are increasing.
+Consumer data is routinely collected to provide better services, especially in use cases involving AI and machine learning.
+But consumer concerns about personal information getting out aren’t unfounded.

-A recent study of popular Android apps by Synopsis found that 63 percent contained open-source components with known security vulnerabilities.
+A recent study of popular Android apps by Synopsis found that 63% contained open-source components with known security vulnerabilities.
 That leaves many consumers exposed to having their information hacked or leaked, which could affect customer experience or confidence in an app.

 What is the future of mobile app development?

 The application of existing technologies and the development of new technologies will continue to foster the growth of the mobile app industry.